apecloud/kubeblocks.io/blog/does-containerization-affect-the-performance-of-databases.md

 3. More user-friendly scheduling strategies.

    Containerization's fine-grained resource management paves the way for smarter scheduling strategies.
-It enables tailored deployment tactics for different scenarios, such as blending offline and online deployments to balance resource usage or combining various engines to boost overall efficiency.
+It enables tailored deployment tactics for different scenarios, such as blending offline and online workloads to balance resource usage or combining various database workloads to boost overall efficiency.
 Additionally, increasing deployment density can lead to significant reductions in computational costs.

 ### Technical principles and categories of containerization

 #### Virtualization

 Speaking of containers, virtualization cannot be ignored.
 Virtualization is a technique that abstracts and isolates computing resources, allowing multiple virtual instances to run simultaneously on the same physical server.
-This is achieved by slipping in a software layer called the Hypervisor between the hardware and the operating system.
+This is achieved by employing a software layer called the Hypervisor between the hardware and the operating system.
 This layer carves up the physical server into multiple virtual machines, each with its own independent operating system and resources.
 It's similar to having several independent computers, each with its own full-fledged operating system, running on one physical server.

 Containerization, on the other hand, is a more lightweight virtualization technique.
 It leverages operating system-level virtualization to create isolated pockets where applications and their required environments can run.
 Often, containerization is paired with virtualization to cater to various needs for isolation in different computing scenarios.